Gastro-Oesophageal Reflux Disease (GORD)

 Collaborative approach

-We work closely with your GP and other treating clinicians to ensure joined-up, evidence-based care.
+We work closely with your GP and other healthcare professionals to ensure your care is co-ordinated, comprehensive and evidence based.

 On-site diagnostic services

-Selected cardiac investigations can be performed at the clinic, helping streamline assessment and follow-up.
+Selected cardiac, respiratory, gastrointestinal and gynaecological investigations can be performed at the clinic, helping streamline assessment and follow-up.

 Modern, comfortable rooms